Janet (album): Singles

-Videography

 Jackson's music video for "If" was staged as a futuristic Asian nightclub, with spy cameras monitoring the intimate interactions of patrons within their private boudoirs.
 The video is an elaborate metaphor for the single's message of sexual fantasy, desire and voyeurism.
 The video was directed by Dominic Sena, who previously worked with Jackson on music videos for Rhythm Nation 1814.
-René Elizondo, Jr. directed the videos for "That's The Way Love Goes", and "Again".
+René Elizondo Jr. directed the videos for "That's The Way Love Goes", and "Again".
 Videos for "Any Time, Any Place" and "You Want This" were directed by Keir McFarlane.

+A video compilation was released on VHS and LaserDisc on November 3, 1994, which includes the videos and its alternate cuts for "That's the Way Love Goes", "If", "Again", "Any Time, Any Place" and "You Want This".

 Janet World Tour

 Jackson embarked on her second world tour in support of her debut album with the Virgin Records label.
 Costumes and wardrobe for the tour were designed by stylist Tanya Gill, with outfits "rang[ing] from pipebone vests with high-heeled moccasin boots to zoot suits top-hats to circus-ringmaster bustiers."
 With a show encompassing over 100 costumes, a team of over 50 costume makers was led by wardrobe supervisor, Helen Hiatt.
 The tour's debut concert was held on November 24, 1993, in Cincinnati, Ohio.
 Jackson held a four show engagement at Madison Square Garden which began on December 17, 1993, with the final performance held on New Year's Eve.
 Michael Snyder of the San Francisco Chronicle described Jackson's stage performance at the San Jose Arena in February 1994, as what erased the line between "stadium-size pop music concerts and full-scale theatrical extravaganzas".

 Her performances also garnered criticism.
 Renee Graham of The Boston Globe commented that her stage show at Great Woods Center for the Performing Arts on June 20, 1994, proved her limited vocal range as "[t]he numerous costume changes, pyrotechnics and the dancing all but overshadowed her razor-sharp seven-piece band and three back-up singers", asserting Jackson was a better performer and entertainer than she was a vocalist.
 However, the St. Louis Post-Dispatch's Steve Pick observed Jackson's stage show at the Riverport Amphitheatre on July 12, 1994, made the Janet album's numerous hit singles more effective with her "larger-than-life stage persona".